STM32 - Docker bare-metal C/C++ project Container

 The actual development workflow is intended to be used from Visual Studio Code (see Section 4), which provides the same functionality and much more.

-In the directory: /workspace/Projects/Project execut the following command:
+In the directory: /workspace/Projects/Project execute the following command:

 make